dolfdijkstra/gst-foundation/README.md

 ##Download

 For this transitional release, classes are shipped in 2 JAR files:

-	* gsf-core-<version>.jar: here you'll find the classes that make up the new (and temporarily slim) CORE of the GSF.
+	* gsf-core-<version>.jar: here you'll find the classes that make up GSF's new CORE.

-	* gsf-legacy-<version>.jar: here you'll find the classes that have been deprecated and are planned for complete removal in future releases.
+	* gsf-legacy-<version>.jar: here you'll find deprecated classes scheduled for physical removal in a future release.

 This kit includes both JAR files.

 Alternatively, you can obtain them by either: